howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- FE only generation
+- FE only generation, then testing.
+Unfortunate that it took this much

 - Model updates FE for all models
 - Bigger and markdownified label input - maybe with preview
 - Update mertonon.com
-- FE testing with generation
 - Manumission essay
 - Basic periodization of things so cronjob gets easier... think of period as a separate table
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.
 - Whack a profit thing out for real, refactor the competitiveness thing to budget utilization